 Matt provides couples therapy based on the work of John Gottman and Sue Johnson.
 Early traumatic experiences with others can have a negative effect on relationships.
 He has developed a treatment protocol that uses principles of EMDR and exposure therapy to alleviate problematic relational behaviors that originate in historical trauma.
 This protocol is heavily based on the work of John Gottman as well as an EMDR therapist, Ricky Greenwald.

-Matt Lindgren has a great deal of clinical experience and training treating PTSD, panic, and anxiety disorders using EMDR, exposure therapy, cognitive behavioral therapy (CBT), and Somatic Experiencing.
-He runs a popular group at Kaiser Antioch Mental Health to treat anxiety and panic disorders based on a format he developed from evidence based treatments.
+Matt Lindgren has a great deal of clinical experience and training treating PTSD, panic, and anxiety disorders using EMDR, exposure therapy, and cognitive behavioral therapy (CBT).
+For several years,he ran a popular group at Kaiser Antioch Mental Health to treat anxiety and panic disorders based on a format he developed from evidence based treatments.

 Cognitive Behavioral Therapy for Insomnia (CBT-I) is considered a first line, gold standard treatment for insomnia, and has been shown to be more effective than medication.
 Matt Lindgren was trained to provide CBT-I by Michael Perliss from the University of Pennsylvania and Colleen Carney at Ryerson University.
 He started a CBT-I treatment group at Kaiser, and has provided continuing medical education on the topic to Kaiser staff.

-Matt Lindgren has taught and practiced mindfulness meditation based on the research of John Kabat Zinn in clinical practice and at Kaiser for many years.
-He is a student of Segyu Rinpoche, and practices forms of Tibetan Buddhism and healing connected to the Gelkupa lineage and Juniper Foundation.
+Matt Lindgren can support you in your mindfulness meditation practice as a fellow practitioner.
+He has taught and practiced mindfulness meditation -- an evidence based treatment for depression, anxiety, and other disorders -- based on the research of John Kabat Zinn in clinical practice and at Kaiser for many years.

 His sensitivity, warmth and sense of humor build strong relationships with clients.